djsantos/Mount-Snow/README.md

 -following.ejs now properly displays the users that the current user is following

 -followers.ejs now properly displays the users being followed by the current user

+##Project Assignment 04
+#Overview:
+-corrected functionality implemented incorrectly durring previous assignment -implementing AJAX to update tweetfeed
+-implementing sockets to update following/followers

+#Libraries:
+-Tweets
+-users: correctly creates new user object upon signup

+#Routes:
+-Signup: made it so that the signup was working properly and did not have the errors found by
+-home: now correctly displays tweets of those that the user is following in addition to the users own tweets.

+#Views:

 ============